 Flu viruses are unpredictable and can change over time.
 A past flu vaccine may not protect you this year.
 We recommend that everyone 6 months and older get a flu vaccine each year.

-For the 2012-2013 flu season, there is one flu vaccine available which protects against three flu viruses including H1N1 (swine flu).
-Children under nine years of age who have not received two or more doses of flu vaccine since July 2010 should get two doses of flu vaccine, at least one month apart.
+For the 2013-2014 flu season, flu vaccine will provide protection against three or four flu viruses including H1N1 (swine flu).
+Some children under nine years of age may need two doses of flu vaccine at least one month apart.

 Where to Get Vaccinated